Our club is part of Sport Sheffield (Sheffield University sports body) and hence is for students, staff and alumni of the University.

 Is Judo good for self defence?

-While our focus in training sessions is on the sport of Judo, to suggest a contact sport like Judo is not useful for self defence is hugely mistaken.
+While our focus in training sessions is on the sport and competitive elements of Judo, to suggest a contact sport like Judo is not useful for self defence is big mistake.
+As well as increasing overall fitness and strength, Judo teaches effective defence to protect yourself, escape difficult situations and even subdue a threat without bringing them to harm.